dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 The story continues with my current manager staring at the emotional emptiness of my face asking me if I am OK and why I don't look as happy as I really should be.
 I told him that I have been so surprised by the news that I am speechless, something not far from the truth.
 Two competing lines of reasoning occupied the back of my head like that little angel and devil in these vintage cartoons.
 One shouts: "Be happy, party, and forget everything else" the other screams: "Write about it, process it and let people know".
 Somehow they both won.

-**Disclaimer**: This is not an aphorism of the current culture nor a polemic, I would not treat it as a criticism either.
-What this essay tries to be is a reflection on mostly "the bad parts" that I encountered coming as an outsider trying to integrate and ultimately failing to do so in the country's business culture.
+**Disclaimer**: This is not a set of aphorisms of the contemporary culture nor a polemic, I would not treat it as a criticism either.
+It is mostly a reflection on "the bad parts" that I encountered coming as an outsider then trying to integrate and ultimately failing to do so in the country's business culture.

-So I do not imply that things in United Kingdom are inherently bad or wrong.
+I do not imply or suggest that things in United Kingdom are inherently bad or wrong.
 Having though a different perspective which I decided to keep, I think the situation falls short with regards to the following points.
 The factors interweave and overlap with each other as it usually happens with cultural elements.
 One might influence or cause another, so there is not an easy to follow linearity, which would make things easier to read.
 I apologise in advance.

 Last although I am not a sociologist, I tend to believe that there are two main underlying factors that are responsible for the reasons below.
 First the class system because Britain and second a fixed mindset mentality because moving fast London.